Concordium/concordium-json-rpc/doc/jsonrpc-api.md

 Sends a transaction to a node.

 #### Parameters
-- `transaction` - base64 encoding of a signed account transaction
+- `transaction` - base64 encoding of a signed transaction

 #### Example
 Request: